Obie-Wan/django_hadoop/README.md

 # Installation:
 1. Install this django app as usual.

-2. Prepare several settings in your project settings.py.
+2. Prepare several settings in your project's settings.py.
 Here's an example:
 ```
 HADOOP_MAIN         = 'node'